isomerpages/moe-yuhuasec/_useful-information-and-links/Information for Students.md

 <a href="https://schoolibrary.spydus.com.sg/yuhuasec/cgi-bin/spydus.exe/MSGTRN/WPAC/HOME">
 <img src="/images/library(1).jpg"
      style="width:100%">
-</a> Click on the iMTL Logo. <br>
+</a> Click on the e-Library Logo. <br>
-For Teaching, Learning and School-based Assessment of Mother Tongue Languages.
+For Access to a world of information, details of newest books, magazines and digital resources and loan records.
 	</div>
 </div>